Delaware’s Transfer Tax is a Sales Tax in Disguise

 Higher-priced homes already pay more in absolute dollars.
 Lowering the rate helps moderate-income buyers struggling with upfront costs, seniors on fixed incomes, and middle-class families whose housing needs are changing.

-This reform is about fairness and mobility, not wealth.
+This reform is about fairness, affordability, accessibility, and mobility, not wealth.

 Would renters benefit from this at all?